Guest Post By G.M. MD, Emergency Medicine

 After graduating from residency in 2014, I successfully completed the exam during my initial eligibility period.
 When taking the exam for the first time, fresh out of residency, it is a capstone event.
 A decade later, the same exam ensures that EM knowledge is up to par, and regardless of how each physician actually practices medicine, they are aware of current standards of care and clinical policies as outlined by organizations such as the American College of Emergency Physicians (ACEP) and the American Academy of Emergency Medicine (AAEM).

 In a nutshell, merely earning the chance to attempt the exam is an achievement in and of itself; however, don’t let that inflate your ego too much, or it will be a humbling experience.
-Since I recently spent several months preparing for, then passing the exam, I took some time to reflect on what I learned from the overall experience.
+Here are some tips based on what I learned from preparing for the Emergency Medicine boards:

 Just like any of the standardized tests you have taken in the past, the implications tied to the Qualifying Exam are of enormous magnitude.
 Becoming board certified is a big deal, and passing this exam unlocks the front door.
 Apart from securing a job and beginning the credentialing process, preparing for this exam should be a priority.